root-project/cling/README.md

 Jupyter
 -------
 Cling comes with a [Jupyter](http://jupyter.org) kernel.
-After building cling, install Jupyter and cling's kernel by following the README.mk in [tools/Jupyter](tools/Jupyter).
+After building cling, install Jupyter and cling's kernel by following the README.md in [tools/Jupyter](tools/Jupyter).
 Make sure cling is in your PATH when you start jupyter!